felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

 - Some important environment variables

 ```
-    HISTFFILE = Stores the file location of the history command line execution.
+    HISTFFILE (Stores the file location of the history command line execution)

+    HISTFILESIZE

-    LOGNAME = Logged user in the current session.
+    LOGNAME (Logged user in the current session)

-    PATH = Stores external binaries locations so that they can be recognized by the command line without having to use absolute path.
+    PATH (Stores external binaries locations so that they can be recognized by the command line without having to use absolute path)

-    PWD = Current directory
+    PWD (Current directory)

+    OLDPWD (Previous directory)

-    SHELL = Shell type being used
+    SHELL (Shell type being used)

-    TERM = Defines the terminal type
+    TERM (Defines the terminal type)

-    USER = Current user name
+    USER (Current user name)

+    DISPLAY

+    PS1 = Shell prompt appearence

 ```
 > Note
     Use `echo` to see environment variables values, e.g: echo $USER